-How to Pack Your Freight For an LTL (Less-Than-Truckload) Common CarrierPosted On 20th November 2015
+How to Pack Your Freight For a Less Than Truckload Common CarrierPosted On 20th November 2015

-Of course it depends what you are packing but the ideal pallet is always the same to a carrier: a square strong crate (eg - engine shipping crates) 45" to 50" high on which they can stack another pallet and weighing no more than 1200 lbs.
+Of course, it depends on what you are packing but the ideal pallet is always the same to a carrier: a square strong crate (eg - engine shipping crates) 45" to 50" high on which they can stack another pallet and weighing no more than 1200 lbs.

 Further - you should use binding - plastic or steel, to tie down/secure your freight to the skid in addition to a plethora of shrink wrap.
 Both shield your freight from a "pressure event" such as a minor hit by a forklift and keep your freight on its pallet as freight moves around with natural bumps on the road inside the truck - shrink wrap over the top and totally caccoon the freight with shrink wrap to keep humidity out and rain out from a leaky truck or unprotected loading bay.